 Florli is located deep inside the Lysefjord.
 So in addition to the Florli 4444 hike, you also get to admire the incredible scenery of the fjord twice – in the morning, and then again in the evening.

-Our three kids (6, 6, and 8 years old) had no difficulty with the stairs, or with the steep hike down.
-In fact, they did it so well, that it made us realise that from now on kid-friendly hike means that we can probably do it.
+Our three kids (6, 6, and 8 years old at that time) had no difficulty with the stairs, or with the steep hike down.
+In fact, they did it so well, that it made us realize that from now on kid-friendly hike means that we can probably do it.
 The kids can do any hike by now.

 We met a few other families on Florli 4444 staircase.
 There were many kids of all ages, there were older couples too.
 Everyone (except our kids and our guide) went rather slow and stopped a lot.
 And everyone who I saw start the hike, made it to the top.

-As I said, before, it’s not a hike for those with fear of heights.
+As I said, before, it’s not a hike for those with a fear of heights.

 Geir is an excellent guide who knows the region like the back of his hand.
-He organises a variety of private hiking day trips from Stavanger, including the iconic hikes to Preikestolen, Kjerag, and Florli 4444 amongst others.
+He organizes a variety of private hiking day trips from Stavanger, including the iconic hikes to Preikestolen, Kjerag, and Florli 4444 amongst others.
 If you are looking for a guided hiking trip from Stavanger, Geir is the perfect person to help you find the most suitable trip.
-For more information take a look on the website of Lysefjorden Adventure.
+You can also book trips with him via the GetYourGuide website.

 What to pack for Florli 4444